swampservers/contrib/README.md

 \
 *file: lua/swamp/extensions/cl_me.lua*

-### ply.NWPrivate = {}
+### ply.NWP = {}
+NWP="Networked Private"\
  A table on each player.
 Values written on server will automatically be replicated to that client.
 Won't be sent to other players.
 Read-only on client, read-write on server.
 \
 *file: lua/swamp/extensions/cl_nwprivate.lua*